spineo/nexus-oss-2/README.md

 Latest update: 2.14.2 (2016-12-18) - Replace with later version if needed

-VM: Instance runs on Amazon AWS Lightsail (Linux rhel fedora 2016.09)
+Host: Instance runs on Amazon AWS Lightsail (Linux rhel fedora 2016.09)

+Purpose: Artifact upload (or deploy) and evaluation of Yum capability

 ## OSS 2 Installation Summary for AWS Lightsail Instance